 Mission and Evangelism (ME)

-ME 5000 Foundations of Christian Mission - 2 Hours
+ME 5000 Global Mission and the Local Church - 2 Hours

-ME 5001 Foundations of Evangelism - 2 Hours
+ME 5001 Evangelism and the Local Church - 2 Hours

 ME 5050 Perspectives on the World Christian Movement - 3 Hours